-State or local regulations may require trailers to have their own braking system if the loaded weight of the trailer exceeds certain minimums that can vary from state to state.
-Read and follow the instructions for the trailer brakes so they are installed, adjusted, and maintained properly.
-Never attempt to tap into your vehicle's hydraulic brake system.
-If you do, both the vehicle anti-lock brakes and the trailer brakes may not function, which could result in a crash.
+Does the trailer have its own brakes?
+State and local regulations may require the trailer to have its own braking system if loaded above a certain threshold.
+Trailer brake requirements vary from state to state.
+Be sure to read and follow the instructions for the trailer brakes so they are installed, adjusted, and maintained properly.

+Because the vehicle has antilock brakes, do not tap into the vehicle's brake system.
+If this is done, both brake systems will not work well or at all